Stay updated on our activities

 - Commission and manage meaningful IAs and ensure the proper dissemination of results.

-- Better integrate IA into the policy and programming cycle so it is used in practice.
+- Better integrate IAs into the policy and programming cycle so it is used in practice.

 - Recognise and identify what makes a good quality IA.